 If you’re one of the 96 percent of Americans who owns a cell phone, chances are you’ve dealt with your fair share of robocalls, unwanted telemarketing calls, and text message spam over the years.
 Not only are they frustrating and invasive, they can also lead to identity theft and other forms of financial fraud.

 This is a problem that has been festering for quite some time.
 One study, for example, found that nearly 48 billion robocalls were placed in the United States in 2018—a 56.8 percent increase from the previous year.
 The problem has only gotten worse since then.
-A different study found that 54.6 billion spam calls were placed in 2019, with the average consumer receiving 14 such calls every month.
+A different study found that 54.6 billion spam calls, with the average consumer receiving 14 such calls every month.

 To help reduce the spam that seems to be overwhelming our phones, the government recently updated a law originally passed in 1991 called the Telephone Consumer Protection Act (TCPA).